 In addition, the City of Oshkosh has partnered with the Menominee Park Zoo in seeking to provide additional bird habitat.

-Work has begun to update the lagoon at South Park in Oshkosh which will provide additional bird habitat once completed.
+Work has been completed to update the lagoon at South Park in Oshkosh which provides additional bird habitat.

 G. Document that there is a segment of the Great Wisconsin Birding and Nature Trail or a designated Important Bird Area within or adjacent to your community.

 The Oshkosh-Larsen Trail Prairies is a State Natural Area with a series of three low prairie remnants along a 4-mile segment of the Wiouwash State Trial.
 Notable species: Bobolink, Eastern Meadowlark, Short-eared Owl, Sedge Wren, American Tree Sparrow.
 This trail begins in Oshkosh and is connected to the riverwalk trail so residents can continue on the trail to the north of the City.